williamw520/zigjr/README.md

 ```
 #### FileLogger
-Use `FileLogger` in a request stream.
+This example uses a `FileLogger` in a request stream.
 This logger writes to a file.
+File based logging is great in situations where the stdout is not available, e.g.
+when running as a sub-process in a MCP host.
 ```zig
     var logger = try zigjr.FileLogger.init("log.txt");
     defer logger.deinit();